 To request a Credential Assembly Service (CAS) refund (US only):

-If a summary of your undergraduate record has not yet begun, no letters of recommendation or evaluations have been received, and no electronic applications have been sent to LSAC for processing, LSAC will refund $50.
+If a summary of your undergraduate record has not yet begun, no letters of recommendation have been received, and no electronic applications have been sent to LSAC for processing, LSAC will refund $50.
 Your request must be in writing and received before your CAS registration expires.
 Send LSAC the completed refund request form (PDF) or a written request by the refund deadline.
 Your refund will take approximately three weeks to process, and your service will be canceled.

 For all refund requests, include your name, address, LSAC account number, last four digits of your SSN/SIN, signature, and date.
 Mail to: